Featured in...

 You should use an adviser that has lots of experience dealing specifically in equity release, rather than a general financial advice or mortgage adviser.
 Furthermore, you should only use advisers that are regulated by the FCA and members of the Equity Release Council.

-Will equity release affect my entitlement to a state pension?
+Will it affect my entitlement to a state pension?

 I should clarify that equity release doesn’t impact your state pension, which is a standard amount for everyone.
 However, it could affect your Pension Credit if you’re a low-income earner, as it’s means-tested.